mohaseeb/mohaseeb.github.io/index.md

 ### Welcome, I'm Mohamed Haseeb!

-Experienced software and systems engineer (8+ years), with patience to solve problems and passion to explore and learn new things.
-I program in several languages and have experience on several machine learning and AI techniques; [checkout my blog]() .
+I am an experienced software and systems engineer, currently working at Ericsson in Sweden.
+I've patience to solve problems and passion to explore and learn new things.
+I program in several languages and have experience on several machine learning techniques ([checkout my blog](blog/)).
 I am currently interested in building solutions that employ machine learning and AI techniques.

 My bachelor was in electrical engineering, and I am currently concluding a master in machine learning at KTH (Royal Institute of Technology) of Sweden.